 Top quality sites are by far the favored route for citation building from our experts.
 But what constitutes a top quality site?

-One approach to consider is targeting the citation sites with the highest domain authorities.
-It’s also worth looking at others in your industry, and making sure you have a presence in the niche places your competitors are.
+One approach to consider is targeting the top citation sites, like the ones with the highest domain authorities.
+It’s also worth looking at others citation sites in your industry, and making sure you have a presence in the niche places your competitors are.
 We recently released our SEO Citations Study, which explores the citation profiles of 122,125 businesses across 26 different industries to find out which sites were most popular for each business type.
 Focus on these quality sources first, and look to your competitors to know what quantity works best for your locality.

 Remember, quality is always better than quantity.
 For businesses trying to cultivate a strong local presence online, building a collection of quality citations is crucial.
 Authoritative citations can improve a business’s visibility and help it rise above competitors in search results.

 We equate citations to the ante you have to pay to play in the Local SEO poker game.
 They're a foundational factor that needs to be right, but once you've got the foundation handled, they're not as important.
 It's definitely a quality over quantity thing, so we really only care about the "big" sites and then any local or business related sources that would matter for that particular business.
 Typically more work in the first few months, and then just monitoring after that (with the occasional unstructured citation grabbed here and there).

 Focus as many resources as possible on completely optimizing your business profiles on Google and Facebook before shifting attention to other citation sources.
 Maximizing your CRO on Facebook and Google and other revenue-centric metrics, then improving accuracy on 2nd and 3rd tier sites.